Argentine hooligan who posed as Swiss fan arrested at World Cup

 BRASILIA An Argentine hooligan who entered Brazil illegally and appeared at World Cup games disguised as a Swiss fan was arrested on Saturday at the Argentina-Belgium game, Brazilian officials said.

-Pablo Alvarez, leader of the fan club of Argentina's Independiente soccer club, was on a list of 2,000 Argentine fans with a record of violence at soccer matches who were banned from entering Brazil for the World Cup.
+Pablo Alvarez, leader of the fan club of Argentina's Independiente football club, was on a list of 2,000 Argentine fans with a record of violence at football matches who were banned from entering Brazil for the World Cup.

 Alvarez defied police by attending Argentina games dressed as a Swiss fan and then posting photos of himself on Facebook, face painted red-and-white and wearing a Switzerland scarf.